-- Sweetened – for kids over 12 months of age, you can add a touch of natural sweetener in the blend like maple syrup.
+- Sweeten – for kids over 12 months of age, you can add a touch of natural sweetener in the blend like maple syrup.

 - Warm it up!
 I know it’s supposed to be a cold breakfast for babies, but some kids don’t like it very much.
 So if it happens to you, don’t throw away your batch of baby overnight oats.
 Instead, warm it up in a baby cooker or microwave until just lukewarm.

 Overnight oats for babies are way more liquid than my regular overnight oats recipe.